 Here is a video of the basic run down of features the dji spark has.

-The DJI Spark really does pack a great punch for such a lightweight drone I hope with DJI spark review has helped you decide with this is the drone for you.
+The DJI Spark really does pack a great punch for such a lightweight drone I hope with review has helped you decide whether this is the drone for you.